-This classic salad is wonderful especially during the summer months.
-But while you can prep the components ahead of time, you will have to do some last minute prep too to ensure optimal textures and flavors.
+This classic salad is wonderful, especially during the summer months.
+But while you can prep the components ahead of time, you will have to do some last-minute prep too to ensure optimal textures and flavors.
 Slice a few Roma tomatoes (plum tomatoes) and some fresh mozzarella (the log-shaped fresh mozzarella is the perfect size for this), combine with fresh basil and, if desired, a drizzle of balsamic vinegar.
 Pack with a 4-inch piece of fresh baguette.

 How to prep it: Slice the tomatoes and mozzarella in advance but store separately in the fridge.
 When you’re ready to pack, combine them in an airtight container with the basil and balsamic.
-Cut the baguette just before packing and wrap in paper towel before tucking into your lunch bag.
+Cut the baguette just before packing and wrap it in a paper towel before tucking it into your lunch bag.

 Gazpacho and manchego

-Another option for those plan-aheaders: place roma tomatoes, red bell pepper, hothouse cucumber, fresh garlic, and a smidge of red onion in a food processor and pulse to chop them up.
-Combine with white wine vinegar, olive oil, and salt and pepper to taste and pulse until its soup-like.
+Another option for those plan-aheaders: place Roma tomatoes, red bell pepper, hothouse cucumber, fresh garlic, and a smidge of red onion in a food processor and pulse to chop them up.
+Combine with white wine vinegar, olive oil, and salt and pepper to taste and pulse until it’s soup-like.
 Allow flavors to meld for a few hours in the refrigerator.
 Great with slices of manchego for a lunchtime mental vacation to Spain.

-How to prep this: Make the soup the night before and store in the fridge (in ready-to-go, perfectly portioned airtight containers!).
-Slice the manchego and place in a separate container.
+How to prep this: Make the soup the night before and store it in the fridge (in ready-to-go, perfectly portioned airtight containers!).
+Slice the manchego and place it in a separate container.
 Then it’s ready to grab and go.